vhonebon1/farm/README.md

 - We have attached a [header bar mockup](mockups/header.png) which we would also like you to build
 - The basket should update with the quantity of products in the basket.

+## Mobile Friendly

+We haven't provided you with mobile designs but it should be responsive so I can work accross mobile and desktop

 ## Testing

 Please write unit tests using Jest